-‘Kashmir Times’ Editor Anuradha Bhasin accuses former MLAs brother of entering her home by force
+‘Kashmir Times’ Editor Anuradha Bhasin accuses former MLA’s brother of forcefully entering her home

 The accused, who was leading a group of men, acted in ‘connivance with the estates department and some police personnel’, Bhasin alleged in a Facebook post.